Instructions & Support

 There are 3 possible displays in the graphing area that can be accessed by swiping left or right or tapping on the left or right sides of the graph.

 The primary graph plots the tuning curve or “Railsback curve” that shows the degree to which the tuning is stretched from pure octave equal temperament (which would be a flat horizontal line through the middle of the graph).
 However inharmonicity requires that we “stretch” the tuning of octaves slightly, resulting in the lower registers of the piano being tuned slightly flat and the upper registers being tuned slightly sharp.
-Whenever a note is played its pitch is plotted on the graph as a dot, allowing the user to see at a glance to see what the entire tuning looks like.
+Whenever a note is played, its pitch is plotted on the graph as a dot, allowing the user to see at a glance to see what the entire tuning looks like.
 For a perfectly in-tune piano, the dots will all fall exactly on tuning curve line.
 The vertical scale on the tuning curve graph goes from −50 to +50 cents.

 Tuning Curve